dgreif/ring/homebridge/README.md

   * Motion Sensor
   * Light (if camera is equipped)
   * Siren Switch (if camera is equipped)
+  * Programmable switch for doorbells (triggers `Single Press` actions)
+    * Note: doorbell event notifications should be configured via settings on the camera feed

 **Please Note - there is not a live feed, just snapshots from the camera.**  The snapshots work great for seeing who is at the door, or what's going on when motion is detected.
 Live feeds are much more complicated to implement and